Your browser is no longer supported

 The Venerable Dayi Shi presented Emmanuel College Principal HyeRan Kim-Cragg with a cheque for the first $1 million of the commitment at a reception Wednesday evening at the school.

 The professorship is named after the Wutai Shan Buddhist Garden, which officially opened to the public in April and serves as a significant cultural and spiritual platform.
-It also honors Venerable Dayi Shi for his contributions as president of the Buddhist Association of Canada and abbot of Wutai Shan Buddhist Garden.
+It also honours Venerable Dayi Shi for his contributions as president of the Buddhist Association of Canada and abbot of Wutai Shan Buddhist Garden.
 Venerable Dayi Shi has been a Buddhist monk for more than four decades and has studied extensively both Eastern and Western traditions.

 The professor who holds the new position will focus on spiritual well-being, by integrating Buddhist principles with therapeutic practices.
 They will also mentor students in the Master of Psychospiritual Studies program, preparing them to become chaplains and spiritual care leaders in hospitals, educational institutions, senior homes, prisons, other public institutions, and in Buddhist temples.